Taking Stock With Teens® - Spring 2016

 A collaborative consumer insights project

-Since the survey’s inception 16 years ago, Piper Jaffray has surveyed approximately 130,000 teens and collected nearly 35 million data points on teen spending in fashion, beauty and personal care, digital media, food, gaming and entertainment.
+Since the survey’s inception 16 years ago, Piper Jaffray has surveyed approximately 130,000 teens and collected more than 37 million data points on teen spending in fashion, beauty and personal care, digital media, food, gaming and entertainment.

 - See the press release